When Carolina Calls, You Go Home and Cook

 Bergamot Encrusted Veal, Curry Squash Puree, Black Trumpet Mushrooms, and Chestnuts

-Much like Howard, who was caught on video the Christmas before she ended up returning to Kinston declaring, “I will never live in Eastern Carolina again,” Chef Bill Greene got the hell out of Banner Elk (on the opposite side of the state) as soon he could, after high school.
+Much like Howard (who was caught on video the Christmas before she ended up returning to Kinston declaring “I will never live in Eastern Carolina again”), Chef Bill Greene got the heck out of Banner Elk and western Carolina as soon he could, after high school.
 But sometimes life forces you to make tough choices that you could never anticipate.
 Regardless of what the fates allowed, these Carolina chefs are representative of a larger trend: chefs moving from urban centers back home to change their lives and careers and impact the rural communities they left behind.

 “My husband and I were really burned out from the city,” says Howard, “but we were starting to see real promise for our careers—his as an artist and mine as a chef.
 My family sensed we were probably going to put down real roots in New York and didn’t want that to happen.
 They offered to partially back us, if we opened a restaurant in Eastern Carolina.
 It was kind of an offer we couldn’t refuse.”